Sometimes our minds are not on our side.

 New blogger fears don’t mean you’re on the wrong path—they just mean you’re doing something brave and meaningful.
 Fearlessness isn’t a requirement for blogging.
 You don’t need to have it all figured out.

-Confidence?
-That builds with time.
+Confidence builds with time.

 What matters most is being willing to take the next step.